earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 unbufferedChan := make(chan string)
 ~~~

-In the main program, a variable is declared as a **Buffered** channel with a specific capacity, whereas the **Unbuffered** channels stated below do not have a set capacity.
+In the main program, a variable is declared as a **Buffered** channel with a specific capacity, whereas the **Unbuffered** channels do not have a set capacity.

 ~~~{.go caption="channels.go"}
 // Send two integers to the channel.